 Graham Mawer has worked in the Australian utilities sector since 1996 on energy efficiency and renewable energy projects.
 Graham leads Next Energy’s street lighting practice and is Program Manager of a major street lighting initiative for 35 local governments in the Sydney area – the Southern Sydney Regional Organisation of Councils (SSROC) Street Lighting Improvement Program.
 He also works for other private and public sector clients on street lighting projects.
 Graham has a B.A.Sc. in Mechanical Engineering from the University of Toronto and an MBA from McGill University in Montreal.

 Glenn has more than 25 years’ experience in the energy and ICT sectors working across a range of business functions including business analysis, marketing, management, strategy and information technology.
 He specialises in the design, implementation and management of projects designed to deliver specific energy efficiency outcomes.
 These include projects for home insulation and heating, residential energy efficiency technologies, commercial energy audit programmes, demand side management, lighting, energy education and commercial building energy efficiency.
 Glenn’s skills and enthusiasm have enabled him to develop and implement energy efficiency programmes that are technically feasible and commercially viable.
 Glenn has a BE(Hons) and is a member of the Energy Management Association of NZ (EMANZ).

-Model tender specifications to assist Councils to switch to LED street lighting and controls have been downloaded nearly 2,000 times since being … Continued
+27 August 2017: Model tender specifications to assist Councils to switch to LED street lighting and controls have been downloaded nearly 2,000 … Continued

-SLP partnered with IPWEA to run the 3rd International Street Lighting + Smart Controls Conference in Brisbane last week, attracting … Continued
+20 March 2017: SLP partnered with IPWEA to run the 3rd International Street Lighting + Smart Controls Conference in Brisbane … Continued

-A major report on the future of Australia’s street lighting provides a pathway to a LED street lighting rollout that … Continued
+14 December 2016: A major report on the future of Australia’s street lighting provides a pathway to a LED street … Continued